BSD Router Project - Customised for HUBS

 configuration partition.
 The second memory disk is mounted

-where any runtime state that never needs
+on /var where any runtime state that never needs

 to be preserved across reboots is kept.
 The result looks like